AustinCodingAcademy/advanced-redux-address-book/README.md

 }
 ```
 ### Store
-- Where the state is held?
+- Where state is held
-1. create store.js
+1. create store.js in /src
 ```javascript
 import {createStore} from 'redux';